The Case for Villains.

 Killmonger (Black Panther)

-He’s angry, ruthless, and completely serious about it—but it all comes from something real.
-You may not agree with him, but you get how he got there, and that makes him hit a lot harder than most villains.
+He’s angry and completely serious about it — but it all comes from something real.
+You may not agree with his choices, but you get how he got there, and that makes him hit a lot harder.

 • Magneto